hwdegroot/hwdegroot.github.io/site/content/posts/how-to-run-gitlab-pages-on-your-own-domain/index.md

 Not so long ago I had to make a static website, and was figuring out how to do this.
 I came across [hugo](https://gohugo.io).
 And I really liked how quickly you can build and publish a website from markdown.

-A while ago google made the [.dev](https://domains.google/#/), so impulsively, I bought one.
+A while ago google made the [.dev](https://domains.google/#/) available for peanuts, so, impulsively, I bought one.
 From $12 you can get one, and start doing awesome stuff with this.
 But I didn't.
+I parked the domain for a while.
 There are plenty of cloud providers that will host your website for you, like [AWS](https://aws.amazon.com/), [Netlify](https://www.netlify.com) and many more.

 But I had no clue where to host this, because I am lazy and cheap.
 Then for work I had to do something similar, and I wondered if I could just host my [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/) on my own domain.
 And guess what, you can, and it is amazingly simple!

 I started to write out some boilerplate (easy), picked a theme I liked (easy, I used [m10c](https://themes.gohugo.io/hugo-theme-m10c/)), and off I went.

-Here I will try to explain how I got from writing some basic markdown to running it on my own domain (well, technically it doesn't.
-Bu tit appears so).
+Here I will try to explain how I got from writing some basic _markdown_ to running it on my own domain (well, technically it doesn't.
+But it appears so).

 You can find the repository of this site [here](https://gitlab.com/hwdegroot/forsure.dev).
-I like `yaml` over `toml`, so I will use the `yaml` configuration option from hugo.
+I like `yaml` over `toml`.
+Therefor I will use the `yaml` configuration option from hugo.

 My config is as follows, but also available [here](https://gitlab.com/hwdegroot/forsure.dev/blob/master/site/config/config.yaml)